-Description The subjects comprise a two storey semi-detached villa.
-Accommodation Ground Floor - Entrance Vestibule, Hall, Living Room, Dining Room, Kitchen and Cloakroom with WC.
-First Floor - Two Bedrooms and Shower Room with WC.
-Gross internal floor area (m2) Approximately 98 square metres or thereby.
+Description The subjects comprise a purpose built ground floor within a two storey building.
+Accommodation Ground Floor - Entrance Hall, Living Room, Kitchen, Bedroom and Shower Room with WC.
+Gross internal floor area (m2) Approximately 44 square metres or thereby.
 Neighbourhood and location The subjects are located within a well established residential estate in the town of Irvine where local amenities can be found.
 Age Approximately 125 years.
-Weather It was dry and bright during the time of our inspection.
+Weather It was dry with clouds overhead during the time of our inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one chimney stack which appears to be of brick/stone construction, rendered and painted externally.
+There is one chimney stack, possibly shared with the neighbouring properties.
+The chimney is of stone/brick construction, pointed externally.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The roof over the property is in a pitched design overlaid with slate with zinc ridge details and metal clips.